-The term 'Representative Money' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Representative Money' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Representative money refers to any form of exchange that stands for a backing store of value.
 Yet this representing money itself usually has little to no value intrinsically, or by itself.
 This is a different concept from fiat money which might or might not possess a valuable store underlying it.
 For money to be legitimate representative money, it must have a valuable asset or item underlying the face value it carries.